Brettdah/docker-compose-traefik/README.md

 Here is the base of my configuration for traefik proxy on my Synology Network Area Storage (NAS).
 I removed my personal information from the files so everyone can take a look.

 As I just told you, I'm using a synology NAS and I wanted to expose the DSM User interface.
-So you will find the configuration to do so under data/etc/config/app-syno-dsm.yml
+So you will find the configuration to do so under *data/etc/config/app-syno-dsm.yml*

 I'm also using pihole and I exposed the admin interface over my network with my ssl certificate.
 Using a middleware with local IP whitelisting.
-You will find the configuration to do so under data/etc/config/app-pihole.yml
+You will find the configuration to do so under *data/etc/config/app-pihole.yml*

 ## What can be changed

 You may want to change the network name,  I called it *proxy* but you it's just a name.
 I could have used *tatooine* too but **I hate sand !**

 The URL to access your proxy should be changed too ! except if you own the domain *my-domain.tld*... and have a subdomain named *sub* but that's likely not the case so change it to your own domain.
+So every where you see *sub.mydomain.tld* you will need to replace with your domain or subdomain

 You will need to create and htpassword file named **htpwd** or change the name of it in the docker-compose file.
 That is if you want to expose traefik dashboard to the internet witout other autentication method !